-- 7.7.1 Fully describe the characteristics (through an emissions inventory) of the contaminants or materials released when carrying out the activity (point source and fugitive emissions).
-Emissions (point source and fugitive) during construction, commissioning, upset conditions, operation and closure should be described. - 7.7.2 Predict the impacts of the releases from the activity on environmental values of the receiving environment using recognised quality assured methods.
+- 8.7.1 Fully describe the characteristics (through an emissions inventory) of the contaminants or materials released when carrying out the activity (point source and fugitive emissions).
+Emissions (point source and fugitive) during construction, commissioning, upset conditions, operation and closure should be described. - 8.7.2 Predict the impacts of the releases from the activity on environmental values of the receiving environment using recognised quality assured methods.
 The description of impacts should take into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts.
-The impact prediction must: - address residual impacts on the environmental values (including appropriate indicators and air quality objectives) of the air receiving environment, with reference to sensitive receptors8, using recognised quality assured methods.
-This should include all relevant values potentially impacted by the activity, under the EP Act, EP Regulation and Environmental Protection (Air) Policy 2008 (EPP (Air)). - address the cumulative impact of the release with other known releases of contaminants, materials or wastes associated with existing development and possible future development (as described by approved plans and existing project approvals). - quantify the human health risk and amenity impacts associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air). - 7.7.3 Describe the proposed mitigation measures and how the proposed activity will be consistent with best practice environmental management.
-Where a government plan is relevant to the activity or site where the activity is proposed, describe the activity's consistency with that plan.
+The impact prediction must: - address residual impacts on the environmental values (including appropriate indicators and air quality objectives) of the air receiving environment, with reference to sensitive receptors10, using recognised quality assured methods.
+This should include all relevant values potentially impacted by the activity, under the EP Act, EP Regulation and Environmental Protection (Air) Policy 2008 (EPP (Air)). - address the cumulative impact of the release with other known releases of contaminants, materials or wastes associated with existing development and possible future development (as described by approved plans and existing project approvals). - quantify the human health risk and amenity impacts associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air). - 8.7.3 Describe the proposed mitigation measures and how the proposed activity will be consistent with best or leading practice environmental management.
+Where a government plan is relevant to the activity or site where the activity is proposed, describe the activity's consistency with that plan. - 8.7.4 Describe how the achievement of the objectives would be monitored, audited and reported, and how corrective actions would be managed.